Cannabis works better than opioids for back pain, in two European studies

 "You're not stoned," he says.
 "They go to work, they drive cars, they use machinery, all possible and legal in Europe."

-In the study, however, those on opioids and cannabis did experience about the same rate of side effects, and 17% ultimately dropped out, which Haroutounian says shouldn't get overlooked.
+In the study, however, those on opioids and cannabis did experience about the same rate of side effects, and about 13% ultimately dropped out, which Haroutounian says shouldn't get overlooked.

 Over the years, Haroutounian, a clinical pharmacist, has seen successes and failures with his own patients.